 4. Go online

-The COVID era has shone a bright light on the benefits of technology.
-From grocery delivery to virtual family gatherings, we’ve all adapted to a new way of life in 2020.
-As someone coping with cancer during the holidays, take advantage of that technology to make your life less stressful.
+From grocery delivery to virtual hangouts with long-distance relatives, technological advances have a lot of benefits .
+As someone coping with cancer during the holidays, take advantage of these technologies to make your life less stressful.
 Shop online for Christmas gifts.
 You can even have them gift wrapped and delivered straight to the recipient.
 Consider sending e-cards to your loved ones, too.
 It will save you time, energy, and a trip to the post office.

 5. Set a budget